What You Can and Can’t Say or Do When Advertising Your CBD Products

 Advertising of your CBD product should not be conceived as targeting or appealing to minors.
 In terms of physical advertisements, this means avoiding areas that can be seen from within 500 feet of schools, playgrounds, or places of worship.
 Further, the way to avoid the chance of the perception you are appealing to minors is to advertise on platforms, outlets, and publications where 70% or more of the audience demographic is over the age 21.
 You also need to avoid the use of cartoons and other figures and representations that are likely to draw minors’ attention.

-The largest digital advertising outlets such as Google, Facebook, Twitter, Twitch, and Amazon have their own restrictions regarding CBD and other cannabis related products.
+The largest digital advertising outlets such as Google, Facebook, Twitter, Twitch, and Amazon have their own restrictions regarding CBD and other cannabis-related products.
 These restrictions evolve much quicker than federal organization guidelines and should be researched thoroughly to determine if your product can be advertised and, if so, how it needs to be advertised to be in compliance.

 Don’t Show Consumption

 If your product involves consumption, such as CBD meant to be vaporized and CBD-infused foods and beverages, you may not display consumption in your advertisements.
-Advertising CBD-infused foods and beverages in any manner is becoming increasingly troublesome.
+Advertising CBD-infused foods and beverages in any manner are becoming increasingly troublesome.
 The FDA has recently started cracking down on these types of products.
 After remaining silent for quite some time on the use of CBD in foods and beverages, they began issuing warnings to companies in November 2019 and cautioned the public that CBD is not generally recognized as safe (GRAS) for human consumption.
 The FDA is currently working on creating a specific regulatory framework for the sale and marketing of CBD products that fall under their purview.

 Keep in mind that the federal regulations around CBD are constantly evolving and regulations also vary by state.
 While some states provide no guidance or formal rules at all, others are even more restrictive than the federal guidelines reviewed above.